FAQs & POLICIES

 A: A full day of building from 8:00 a.m. to 3:00 p.m. is required and you must register online in advance.
 There is no "frequency" commitment, however.
-You can come out as little or as often as you'd like, as long as we have the availability.
+You can come out as little or as often as you'd like, as long as there is availability.

 Q: What if the day I want to build is full?

-A: All build days are first come, first serve.
-If your first pick is already full, please choose another day that works well for you and your schedule.
-Additionally, when volunteers cancel we are able to remove them and open those spots back up, so check back often!
+A: All build days are first come, first served.
+If your first pick is already full, please choose another day that works for you and your schedule.
+Additionally, sometimes things happen and people have to cancel their volunteer shifts, so check back often!

 Q: What if I registered but can no longer make it to my volunteer day on the build site?

-A: Please let us know at least 24 hours in advance by emailing firstname.lastname@example.org or calling 312-563-0296 x40.
-Having accurate volunteer numbers is critical for the progress of our homes and planning of our construction leadership.
-If you do not show up for your volunteer day or do not notify us of your cancellation, you might forfeit your right to volunteer with us in the future.
+A: Having accurate volunteer numbers is critical for the progress of our homes and for the planning of our construction leadership.
+You can cancel your shift directly from the volunteer portal up to 12 hours in advance by logging in, clicking on My Current Shifts, then clicking on the Volunteer Shift Name (VS-######) that you would like to cancel.
+Once you click the Cancel Shift button on the top of that page, you will be removed from the build day.
+Alternatively, you can let us know directly by emailing firstname.lastname@example.org or calling 312-563-0296.
+If you do not show up for your volunteer day or do not notify us of your cancellation, you may forfeit your right to volunteer with us in the future.

 Q: Do I need to fundraise or donate to volunteer on the build site?

-A: In order to ensure there is enough space for a group, we ask all volunteer groups to commit to fundraising or donating to help cover the cost of tools and materials for your build day.
-If you have a small group and aren’t able to fundraise, you can monitor the public volunteer calendar and sign up individually - we just can’t guarantee there’ll be space available on the date you are most interested in.
-Individual volunteers are not required to fundraise, but we encourage and appreciate a $25 donation.
+A: In order to ensure there is enough space for a group, we ask all volunteer groups to commit to fundraising or donating to cover the cost of tools and materials for your build day.
+If you have a small group and aren’t able to fundraise, you can monitor the public volunteer calendar and sign up individually, but we won’t be able to guarantee there will be space available on the date you are most interested in.
+Individual volunteers are not required to fundraise or donate, but we encourage and appreciate a $25 donation.